leogomesdev/express_presentation/README.md

 # Express Presentation

+This application includes creation and authentication for User and CRUD operations for Skills.

-This is an example used for a presentation on using Express (a Node.js Framework).
+This is an example used for a presentation on using Express (a Node.js Framework) on December/2019.

 ## Requirements